 This post may contain affiliate links.
 Read the full disclosure here

-This How to Guide was provided to Upcycle My Stuff by Penelope Quinn of Crafty Girl Life Hacks.
+This How to Guide for making a geometric plant hanger out of straws was provided to Upcycle My Stuff by Penelope Quinn of Crafty Girl Life Hacks.

 These geometric plant hangers are inspired by the Scandinavian Himmeli designs that have been a hot homewares trend for the last season.